misheck12/Portfolio/README.md

 # My Portfolio Project By Misheck Livingi

-> This project was designed using HTML and CSS which is used for styling or decorating the webpage.
+> This project was designed using HTML,javaScript and CSS which is used for styling or decorating the webpage.

 # DESKTOP VERSION
 ![screenshot](./images/Desktop.png)